inlets/inlets-operator/README.md

 * [inlets-pro](https://github.com/inlets/inlets-pro-pkg) - Cloud Native Tunnel for L4 TCP
 * [inlets-operator](https://github.com/inlets/inlets-operator) - Public IPs for your private Kubernetes Services and CRD
 * [inletsctl](https://github.com/inlets/inletsctl) - Automate the cloud for fast HTTP (L7) and TCP (L4) tunnels

-## Author

-inlets and inlets-operator are brought to you by [Alex Ellis](https://twitter.com/alexellisuk).
-Alex is a [CNCF Ambassador](https://www.cncf.io/people/ambassadors/) and the founder of [OpenFaaS](https://github.com/openfaas/faas/).

-`inlets` is made available free-of-charge, but you can support its ongoing development through [GitHub Sponsors](https://insiders.openfaas.io/) 💪

 ## Status and backlog